lndecastro/AICofounder/EAIBS/Module1_AI_Cofounder_Mindset.md

 | 1.5 | Strategic Positioning with AI | 30 min |
 | 📋 | Blueprint Checkpoint 1: Strategic Positioning Statement | 20 min |

----

 ## 1.1 The AI Entrepreneurship Revolution

 We are living through the most significant shift in the history of company-building.
 For decades, founding a company required assembling a full team, raising substantial capital, and spending months on research before validating a single idea.
-Today, a single founder with the right AI tools can compress that process dramatically — running market research, simulating customer conversations, drafting legal structures, and building a pitch deck in the time it once took to schedule the first meeting.
+Today, a single founder with the right AI tools can compress that process dramatically, running market research, simulating customer conversations, drafting legal structures, and building a pitch deck in the time it once took to schedule the first meeting.